beranradek/artbeams/README.md

 * Evernote integration.
   * Real applications authenticate with Evernote using OAuth, but for the purpose of exploring the API, you can get a developer token that allows you to access your own Evernote account.
 To get a developer token, visit https://www.evernote.com/api/DeveloperToken.action
 * Mailer for Mailgun transactional emails.
-* Built with Spring Boot, Kotlin, Freemarker, Bootstrap and Formio.
+* Built with Spring Boot, Kotlin, JOOQ, Freemarker, Bootstrap and Formio.

 ## Development